 Preorder: Expected Delivery Q1 2021 Board Game Geek Rating: 5.59 Board Game Geek Avg Player Rating: 7.66 Players: 1 to 6 Published: 2021 Content Notes: Kickstarter Edition of Oath: Chronicles of Empire and Exile Board Game.
 Includes: Core Game, Session Journal, coins, deluxe component upgrades, and all applicable stretch goals.
 Please note: unless otherwise stated paid add ons from the Kickstarter Campaign are not included.
+All games are in English.

 Every system in Oath is built from the ground up to be responsive and adaptable.
 A single decision could reverberate for dozens of games afterwards.